liveviews/liveviews/README.md

 ### PHP

-* [LiveWire](https://laravel-livewire.com/docs/quickstart).
-Livewire is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.
-Livewire relies solely on AJAX requests to do all its server communication.
-This means it's as reliable and scalable as your current setup.
+* [Livewire](https://github.com/livewire/livewire).
+"A full-stack framework for Laravel that takes the pain out of building dynamic UIs."
+Relies solely on Ajax requests.

 ### Python